Canada Tipping Laws (2026): Federal & Provincial Rules for Employers

 Note: U.S.-specific federal reporting rules (such as OBBBA) do not apply to Canadian employers.
 Canadian businesses must follow CRA reporting requirements instead.

-In the meantime, see how U.S. restaurants that rely on tips are already benefiting from Earned Tip Access, reducing cash, saving time, and improving employee satisfaction:
+See how U.S. restaurants that rely on tips are already benefiting from Earned Tip Access, reducing cash, saving time, and improving employee satisfaction:

 • Broadway Hospitality Group saves 250+ hours per month and boosts staff satisfaction with digital daily tip payouts.